Jenna is a fan of the "Roller Coaster Tycoon" series and enjoys discussing strategies for different maps in the game.

-Achieving an Excitement Rating that is 6.00 or higher
+How to Achieve an Excitement Rating of 6.00 or Higher

-- Limit lift hills to one or two.
+- Limited Hill Lifts: Limit lift hills to one or two.
 It is possible to include shorter hills after your initial lift hill without using chain lifts.
 Bumbly Beach has a good example of a coaster with limited lift hills.

-- Sometimes it's best to avoid the steepest drop option altogether.
+- No Steep Drops: Sometimes it's best to avoid the steepest drop option altogether.

-- Limit the speed of your ride.
+- Speed Limits: Limit the speed of your ride.
 If you have a large lift hill, you might not use the steep drop option or you might level out the drop before it comes all the way back down to the ground.
-In order to slow the train down you can add a steep hill without lift chains after the first drop.
+In order to slow the train down, you can add a steep hill without lift chains after the first drop.

 Even if your ride's intensity is comfortably around 6–8, your ride still might not be exciting enough.
 It might hover in the 5–6 range, so other measures will have to be taken to improve the excitement rating.